ZakuroSoda/Methods-to-Bypass-Corporate-Device-Management/README.md

 THIS IS STRICTLY FOR EDUCATIONAL PURPOSES AND THE KNOWLEDGE SHOULD NOT BE USED ILLEGALLY OR IN VIOLATION OF POLICIES.

+## Why?

+In order to bypass certain policies set by an external organisation, or disconnect from the organisation when you buy a second-hand laptop, or gain administrator permissions for some project or application you need to install etc.

 ---

+## Method 1 - Windows Recovery Environment

+1.

 1. Windows Recovery Env Command Prompt
 2. .\Administrator